ruanyf/flux-todomvc-demo/README.md

 ### Step 7: Initial State

-When TodoApp first loaded, its state is all existing TodoItems.
+When TodoApp is loaded, its state is all existing TodoItems.

 ```javascript
 // js/component/TodoApp.js